Neverland

 Online exhibition — opened 13 July 2023, ongoing

-This series of watercolours is what that question looks like when it stops being a question and becomes a way of painting.
-Each work carries a visible centre of gravity — a dark, dense accumulation, pigment pulled together and deepened, heavier than everything around it.
-You see it immediately.
-You think: there it is.
-And then the surrounding forms — soft, rounded, transparent, without a single hard edge — begin to move.
-Or rather, you realise they were always moving.
-The centre holds, but it doesn't fix.
-It tilts the whole composition into a slow, continuous swing.
+This series of watercolours is what that question looks like when it ceases to be a question and becomes a method of painting.
+Each work carries a visible centre of gravity: a dark, dense accumulation of pigment, drawn together and deepened, heavier than everything around it.
+You see it immediately and think: there it is.
+Then the surrounding forms — soft, rounded, transparent and without a single hard edge — begin to move.
+Or rather, you realise that they were always moving.
+The centre holds, but it does not fix.
+It tilts the entire composition into a slow, continuous swing.

-Magerramova does not compose these paintings so much as she enters their physics.
-She lays down a mark, a weight appears, the soft forms respond, and the whole thing begins to sway.
-She cannot stop it by deciding to stop — the painting stops when the swaying quiets on its own.
-What remains is not a resolved image but a moment of stillness between one movement and the next.
+Minou does not compose these paintings so much as enter their physics.
+She places a mark, a weight appears, the softer forms respond and the whole image begins to sway.
+She cannot stop it simply by deciding to stop.
+The painting comes to rest only when the movement quietens on its own.
+What remains is not a resolved image, but a moment of stillness between one movement and the next.

-Neverland is not a place you cannot reach.
-It is a state you cannot hold.
-Always after one swing, always before another.
-The centre is there — you can see it, dark and certain — but the form will not let you fix it.
-The roly-poly returns, and returns, and returns.
-Not because it wants to.
-Because that is what it was built to do.
+Neverland is not a place that cannot be reached.
+It is a state that cannot be held — always after one swing and always before another.
+The centre is there, dark and certain, but the form refuses to let it become fixed.
+Like the French culbuto, it returns, and returns, and returns.
+Not because it wants to, but because that is what it was built to do.

-The exhibition exists online by choice, not circumstance.
-These works have always been about distance — about the gap between seeing something and grasping it.
-A screen does not diminish that gap.
-It is that gap.
-You look at the dark weight at the centre of each painting and you know something is there.
-You just can't quite get to it from here.
+The exhibition exists online by choice rather than circumstance.
+These works have always been concerned with distance — with the gap between seeing something and fully grasping it.
+A screen does not diminish that distance.
+It becomes the distance itself.
+You look at the dark weight at the centre of each painting and know that something is there.
+You simply cannot quite reach it from here.

 Which is, of course, the point.